MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 ### Numeric type conversion

 When strings are converted to numbers, additional hexadecimal format indicators are supported.
-Those additional formats are not recognised as literals.
+Those additional formats are not recognized as literals.

 ```powershell
 [int] '0xF' -eq 0xF